PeichenTsou/aipeggy-space-breakout/README.md

 - **↔ Wide Paddle**: Increases paddle width for 15 seconds
 - **●●● Multi-ball**: Splits ball into 3 balls for maximum destruction
 - **⏱ Slow Ball**: Reduces ball speed by 30% for 20 seconds
+- **⚡ Laser Paddle**: Enables paddle to shoot laser projectiles for 15 seconds

 ## 🎨 Themes